feichao93/vscode-temme/README.md

 **This extension is still working in process.**

-# temme-vscode-extension
+# vscode-temme

 VSCode extension for [temme selector](https://github.com/shinima/temme).
-This extension add supports syntax hilighting for .temme files, and supports running selector in VSCode.
+This extension add supports syntax highlighting for .temme files, and supports running selector in VSCode.

 ## Features